 4 Credits Students study the biology of mammals with an emphasis on evolution, population structure, reproduction, and physiological adaptations.
 Lab sessions focus on morphology and general taxonomy of local mammals.
 Course Fee.
-Prerequisites: BIO 115 or BIO 128

 Corequisites: BIO 234

 BIO 246 - Ornithology

 4 Credits This course introduces students to avian anatomy, physiology, behavior, ecology, systematic, and conservation.
 The lab surveys the major orders of birds.
 Local field trips are required.
 Course Fee.